-- IRS.gov/Help: A variety of tools that will help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers. - IRS.gov/Forms: Find forms, instructions, and publications.
-You will find details on 2020 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.
+- IRS.gov/Help: A variety of tools that will help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax law topics. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on 2021 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.